The Way I Am (Charlie Puth song): Composition

-"The Way I Am" is an upbeat pop song in which Puth addresses on his self-acceptance.
+"The Way I Am" is an upbeat pop song in which Puth addresses his self-acceptance.
 Described as an "introspective, autobiographical track", it heavily features "a plugging electric guitar riff" throughout, with "Puth's vocals syncing up to the instrumental during the verses".

 Music video

 Directed by Colin Tilley, the music video was released on July 9, 2018.
 It features Puth wandering from one room to another, interspersed between flashbacks of a house party that took place the night before and shots of him sitting alone on the roof of the house, as partygoers drink and dance past him in fast-motion.
 Throughout the video, he locks eyes with a brunette woman (acted by Trew Mullen); they come face to face and exchange smirks as the party comes to an end.
 Salvatore Maicki of The Fader regarded the video as "a nice aesthetic throwback to the late 90s", while PopSugar's Mekishana Pierre opined that Puth's character bears a resemblance to My So-Called Life's Jordan Catalano.